freshmre/etch-a-sketch/README.md

 # etch-a-sketch
 🎉 [Check it out here!](https://freshmre.github.io/etch-a-sketch/)

 Paint a resizable grid by hovering over the cells.
-A The Odin Project project.
+This project is from [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/etch-a-sketch-project).

 ![Heart](img/pixel-heart.png)